autolab-fi/line-robot-curriculum/lessons/module_6/Introduction to Variables and Conditional Statements.md

 - If only sensor 5 is on the line: "SENSOR 5 ON LINE & SENSOR 6 OFF LINE"
 - If only sensor 6 is on the line: "SENSOR 6 ON LINE & SENSOR 5 OFF LINE"
+- If none of the sensors detect the line: "NO SENSORS ARE ON THE LINE

 ---